Good Samaritan Protocol

 Medical Amnesty does not preclude disciplinary sanctions due to any other violations of the Code of Conduct (not related to the Alcohol Policy).
 Likewise, Medical Amnesty does not prevent action by Newark police or other law enforcement personnel.

-How to Apply for Medical Amnesty/Good Samaritan
+How to Apply for Medical Amnesty/Good Samaritan Status

-To apply for Medical Amnesty, students may:
+To apply for Medical Amnesty, please:

 A completed application must be received within five business days of the incident.
 (For example, if a call for medical assistance is made during the weekend, the written request must be submitted by the Friday following the incident.)
-Once the completed application is received, the Director of the Office of Student Conduct or her designee will meet with the student to discuss the student’s request for a disciplinary exemption.

 Please note: Medical Amnesty will not be granted to students who do not seek medical assistance.
 Students who are confronted by university staff (RA, UDPD, as an example) will be referred to the Office of Student Conduct for disciplinary action.